casid/jusecase-builders/README.md

 }
 ```

-## "Thats neat, but how do I use your builders?"
+## "That's neat, but how do I use your builders?"
 Okay okay, one thing after another :) As everything else, the different builders are also published in `Builders` class, so this may be the only class to include to access any kind of builder.

 Lets pretend you want to build a list out of some values.
 Instead of writing ..